smartmind-team/thanosql-docs/templates/model_statement_template.md

 <!-- AutoML -->
 <!-- BUILD & FIT OPTIONS -->
 - "target_col": the name of the column containing the target value of the classification model (str, default: 'target')
+- "features_to_drop": selects columns that cannot be used for training (list[str], optional)
 - "impute_type": determines how empty values ​​(NaNs) are handled (str, optional, 'simple'|'iterative' , default: 'simple')
-- "features_to_drop": selects columns that cannot be used for training (int, optional, default: 300)
+> "simple": for empty values, categorical variables are treated as the most common value and continuous variables are treated as the mean
+> "iterative": applies an algorithm that predicts empty values with the remaining properties
+- "datetime_attribs": selects columns corresponding to the date (list[str], optional)
+- "outlier_method": determines how outliers are handled in the table.
+If None, the table includes outliers (str, optional, 'knn'|'iso'|'pca', default: None)
+> "knn": use a K-NN-based approach to detect abnormal samples based on the distance between each data
+> "iso": use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples (Works efficiently on datasets with many variables)
+> "pca": detect abnormal samples by reducing and restoring dimensions using the Principal Component Analysis(PCA)
-- "time_left_for_this_task": the total time given to find a suitable classification model in seconds (int, optional, default: 300)
+- "time_left_for_this_task": the total time given to find a suitable classification model in seconds (int, optional, default: 60)
 - "overwrite": determines whether to overwrite a model if it already exists.
 If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)

 <!-- PREDICT OPTIONS -->
 - "result_col": the column that contains the predicted results (str, optional, default: 'predict_result')
 - "table_name": the table name to be stored in the ThanoSQL workspace database.
 If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column.
-If not specified, the result dataframe will not be saved as a data table (str, optional)
+If not specified, the result dataframe will not be saved as a table (str, optional)

 <!-- EVALUATE OPTIONS -->
 - "target_col": the name of the column containing the target value of the classification model (str, default: 'target')